Addis Ababa: Recent history

 United Nations Population Projections estimated the population of metro area of Addis Ababa to be 5,228,000 in 2022, a 4.43% increase from 2021.
 During Abiy Ahmed's premiership, Addis Ababa and its vicinities underwent Beautifying Sheger.
 This project is aimed to enhance the green coverage and beauty of the city.
 In 2018, Abiy initiated a project called "Riverside" planned to expand riverbanks for 56 km, from the Entoto Mountains to the Akaki River.
 In October 2022, the government launched Sheger City, an urban development model that contains 12 sub-cities, 36 districts and 40 rural kebeles with its seat located in Saris area in Addis Ababa.
 The project objective was to feed other satellite cities into Addis Ababa and contribute economic development within enclave.
-Several human rights groups as well as politicians criticized the process to build Sheger City due to inciting mass house demotions that belonged to non-Oromo ethnic group, regional disparity by violating the constitutional rights of Oromo people.
+Several human rights groups as well as politicians criticized the process to build Sheger City due to inciting mass house demolitions that belonged to non-Oromo ethnic group, regional disparity by violating the constitutional rights of Oromo people.